VR Troopers: VR Troopers

 VR Troopers as an adaptation is different in many ways from Power Rangers and Big Bad Beetleborgs.
 Because it was syndicated (instead of broadcast on Fox Kids like the former two), the monsters were destroyed more violently; mutant/robot destructions included the monster being split in half, impaled, and decapitated.
 None of the VR Trooper forms were given names since none of them had one main color.

-The show lasted two seasons (1994–'95 and '95–'96) with nearly 100 episodes.
-Although the show generated ratings almost comparable to the Power Rangers franchise, by 1996 all of the fight footage had been used up.
 All three of the Metal Hero shows used in the series had a lot of human vs. human battles.
 However, because the fights featured close-ups of Japanese actors, it was deemed unusable.
 Distance shots of Japanese actors from Shaider were usable in some of the fights, and battles with the monster footage were also kind of limited (splicing up to 2–3 episodes), but otherwise such footage was limited.
-In addition, because many episodes of fight footage from Metalder/Shaider and Spielban were being used in a single episode, the footage ran out faster.
-As a result, it was cancelled, without a resolution to the series storyline, in favor of Big Bad Beetleborgs, which continued to use footage from the Metal Hero Series Juukou B-Fighter and B-Fighter Kabuto.
+In addition, because many episodes of fight footage from Metalder/Shaider and Spielban were being used in a single episode, viable footage was used more quickly.

 In Season 1, the show would open with the traditional "Today on Saban's VR Troopers" teaser, showing scenes from the episode and narrated by Dave Mallow.
-After the "Quest For Power" mini-series in Season 2, however, Ryan, Kaitlin, or J.B. took over the part and narrated the teaser in first-person).
+After the "Quest For Power" mini-series in Season 2, however, Ryan, Kaitlin, or J.B. took over the part and narrated the teaser (in first-person).

 Various voice actors were listed under different pseudonyms in this series.
 For example, in the Season 1 end credits, Kerrigan Mahan was credited under his pseudonym, Ryan O'Flannigan (which was also the name credited for doing the voice of Goldar in the early seasons of Mighty Morphin Power Rangers); in Season 2, he would be credited under his real name and was properly identified as Jeb's voiceover.
 Likewise, Richard Epcar was occasionally listed in the end credits under a pseudonym of his own, Richard George (although he was credited under his real name for the first two episodes of the series), and Mike Reynolds was credited under the name Ray Michaels.